unoursmarin/Project_repository/README.md

 # How to run it ?

-docker build -t blackjackgame . docker run  blackjackgame
+docker build -t blackjackgame . \n docker run  blackjackgame